 The season’s strength was focusing on Haru, Makoto, and Asahi trying to reunite with Ikuya.
 The writing for this story arc was very effective, and I found this to be a compelling story.
 Unfortunately, after Ikuya reunites with the others, the rest of the story leading up to the All-Japan Invitational started to feel a little rushed.
 We get to the All-Japan Invitational in the final episode of the season, but the audience doesn’t get to see the results of all the races.
 It just kind of stops during the second day of the event, while in the middle of a race that includes Haru and Rin.
 While we got a final screen saying, “See you again in 2020,” it didn’t totally ease the sting of feeling a little let down that we end up stopping in the middle of the much-hyped big swimming tournament.

 After finishing Free! -Dive to the Future, I find myself wondering if perhaps this could have been a two-cour series instead of one.
 The extra episodes could have been used to flesh out the new Iwatobi high school swimmers, create more of a buildup to the All-Japan Invitational, and allow the audience to see Sousuke’s surgery and rehab that keeps getting referenced in the dialogue.
 Or, if they wanted to stay with a one-cour season, have the cour end before the All-Japan Invitational.
-Honestly, I would have felt a little less disappointed if this season had been used to the All-Japan Invitational, because this is a more natural stopping point.
+Honestly, I would have felt a little less disappointed if this season had just led up to the All-Japan Invitational, because this is a more natural stopping point.

 Free! -Dive to the Future had a lot of potential, and it seemed to overall be living up to that potential in its early episodes.
 Unfortunately, by the end, it was obvious that the execution for the overall story could have been a lot better.
 But here’s hoping that 2020 will bring us the rest of the All-Japan Invitational and what’s to come next!